Table of Content

 If the child is in a growing phase and having moderate scoliosis, your physician may suggest using a brace.
 Using a brace will not reverse the condition, but it will help stop the progression of the spinal curve.
 Usually, the braces are used day and night.
 The result of using a brace depends on the number of hours the patients wear it.
 The parents should always take care in following the instructions given by the doctor while using the braces because there is few restrictions on wearing a brace.

 Scoliosis progresses gradually with age.
-So, depending on the severity, the doctor may suggest for the surgery to decrease the curve of the spine and also prevent the further progression.
+The doctor may suggest for the Kyphoscoliosis surgery based on the severity to minimize the spinal curve and prevent further worsening of the condition.
 The most common surgery performed for the scoliosis is spinal fusion.
 The surgery is usually done after the child’s bone stops growing.
-If kyphoscoliosis is progressing rapidly at the early age, surgeons can install a bar in between the spine bones to adjust the length as the child grows.
+If Kyphoscoliosis is progressing rapidly at the early age, surgeons can install a bar in between the spine bones to adjust the length as the child grows.
 Complications of spinal surgery can include bleeding, infection, and pain and nerve injuries.
 In rare cases, the bone does not heal.
-In that case, further, surgery is required.
+In that case, further surgery may be required.

 For more information, do get in touch with us through email at [email protected] or message us on WhatsApp at +91-9640378378, or submit your question below.